-All grievances received by The International Iguana Foundation should be forwarded to the Richard Hudson within 24 hours of receipt.
+All grievances received by NCCLFMCBS's staff should be forwarded to the Chairman within 24 hours of receipt.

-- 2. Acknowledgement: All grievances will be acknowledged by telephone or in writing by the Richard Hudson within 48 hours of receipt and the complainant will be informed of the approximate timeline for addressing the complaint, if it can't be addressed immediately.
-Richard hudson will seek to ensure the speedy resolution of the grievance.
+- 2. Acknowledgement: All grievances will be acknowledged by telephone or in writing by the Chairman within 48 hours of receipt, and the complainant will be informed of the approximate timeline for addressing the complaint if it can't be addressed immediately.
+The Chairman will seek to ensure the speedy resolution of the grievance.
 If the grievance cannot be resolved at this level, it is taken to the next level. - 3.
-Record: The grievance will be registered in the International Iguana Foundation's grievance file, including relevant documents. - 4.
-Notification: Communication of the grievance as follows: - a.
-If it is concerning the project, communication to the Manager International Iguana Foundation - b.
+Record: The grievance will be registered in NCCLFMCBS's grievance file, including relevant documents. - 4.
+Notification: Communication of the grievance is as follows: - a.
+If it concerns the project, communication to the Project Manager NCCLFMC

+- b.
 Notification will also be made to the CEPF Grant Director and Regional Implementation Team Manager within 15 days. - c.
-If it is concerning general International Iguana Foundation operations/activity, communication to Richard Hudson. - 5.
+If it concerns general NCCLFMC operations/activity, communication to the Chairman. - 5.
 Assessment: A decision is made on the nature of the investigation that will take place. - 6.
-Investigation: Appropriate investigation of the grievance by an internal team assigned to this task (for example, this may include staff directly involved as well as the Manager International Iguana Foundation.
+Investigation: Appropriate investigation of the grievance by an internal team assigned to this task (for example, this may include staff directly involved as well as the Project Manager NCCLFMCBS.
 The investigation may include meetings with the complainant and other stakeholders and a review of relevant documents.
 An impartial party shall be involved in meetings with the complainant.
 Community representatives or representatives of the complainant will be allowed to sit in on these meetings.
 Minutes of meetings and documents will be added to the grievance file. - 7.
 Resolution: Depending on the findings of the investigation: - a.
 A resolution is decided immediately - i.
 The complaint is rejected - ii.
 A response is agreed - iii.
 The complaint is referred to as appropriate - d.
-A resolution cannot be achieved, and the case is presented to the CEPF Grant Director or International Iguana Foundation's Grievance Committee for further input - 8.
+A resolution cannot be achieved, and the case is presented to the CEPF RIT Manager or NCCLFMCBS's Grievance Committee for further input. - 8.
 Communication: Once a resolution has been reached, the decision is communicated to the complainant in writing.
 Documents are added to the grievance file. - e.
-Satisfaction: If the complainant is not satisfied with International Iguana Foundation's response, it can be taken to the second level of redress.
+Satisfaction: If the complainant is not satisfied with NCLFMC's response, it can be taken to the second level of redress.
 At all stages, documents are added to the grievance file.